 - Data processing

-- Replicate/virtualise data from an on-premise database to the cloud: Cloud Connector enables connecting SAP HANA with the cloud.
-An SAP HANA database can replicate/virtualise data from SAP HANA on-premise to SAP HANA Cloud.
+- Replicate/virtualise data from an on-premises database to the cloud: Cloud Connector enables connecting SAP HANA with the cloud.
+An SAP HANA database can replicate/virtualise data from SAP HANA on-premises to SAP HANA Cloud.
 This is a way of making your data available in the cloud environment.

 - Move large amounts of data: SAP Data Intelligence can communicate with internal systems, via Cloud Connector, to retrieve data and send it to other data products, e.g. SAP Datawarehouse Cloud, SAP HANA Cloud, for further processing/analysis.

-- Reporting in the cloud: You use SAP Analytics Cloud and want to create dashboards based on your data that lives in on-premise/private cloud systems.
-SAP Analytics Cloud can use Cloud Connector to securely communicate with an on-premise/private cloud SAP HANA database, SAP S/4HANA or an SAP BW/4HANA system.
+- Reporting in the cloud: You use SAP Analytics Cloud and want to create dashboards based on your data that lives in on-premises/private cloud systems.
+SAP Analytics Cloud can use Cloud Connector to securely communicate with an on-premises/private cloud SAP HANA database, SAP S/4HANA or an SAP BW/4HANA system.
 It can also connect to just an OData API exposed by an internal system.

 Thanks for making it this far 😃.
 I’ve tried to cover the absolute basics of Cloud Connector without getting too technical.
 Also, highlighted different scenarios that Cloud Connector can enable between cloud applications/services and internal systems.
 I hope you’ve find the information explained here useful.